Wisconsin Reservation Offers A Climate Success Story And A Warning

 It was the beginning of a monumental shift in life on the reservation.
 In the three decades or so after the 1960 flood, waves of people moved out of the flood plain until virtually the entire town had relocated to higher ground.

 The timing could hardly have been better.
 At the same time that Odanah was moving, climate change was beginning to affect the region, increasing the risk of catastrophic floods.
-In the end, and largely by accident, Odanah became early example of one of the most controversial options for a community trying to cope with climate change: retreating altogether.
+In the end, and largely by accident, Odanah became an early example of one of the most controversial options for a community trying to cope with climate change: retreating altogether.

 Loading...